8:55 AM - 3:15 PM

 - Early intervention programs such as Early Success, Soar to Success, LLI and Empower Reading to assist with and support reading/writing skills development.

 - A Balanced Numeracy Program

-- Instruction focus on “Problem Solving” approach using the modeled, shared guided and independent lessons/activities.
+- Instruction focus on “Problem Solving” approach using the modelled, shared guided and independent lessons/activities.

 - Use of Differentiated Instruction and 3-part lesson planning in mathematics.

-- Use of manipulatives to assist with understanding, consolidation and completion of assisgnments.
+- Use of manipulatives to assist with understanding, consolidation and completion of assignments.